 Camie is a recipient of YWCA Woman of Distinction – Education, Training and Professional Development Award and the Wilfrid Laurier Teaching Excellence Award.
-Camie holds a master’s degree in Investigative Psychology and a PhD in Psychology, specializing in tactical decision making by police during armed confrontations.
-Camie is a professor in the Honours Bachelor Crime and Intelligence Analysis program at Seneca.
+Dr. Condon holds a master’s degree in Investigative Psychology and a PhD in Psychology, specializing in tactical decision making by police during armed confrontations, and she coordinates and teaches in the Honours Bachelor Crime and Intelligence Analysis program at Seneca.

 Evangelo Boutsis is a full-time faculty in the Bachelors (Honours) of Behavioural Psychology degree and the Behavioural Sciences diploma programs.
 Evangelo is a Board Certified Behaviour Analyst (BCBA) and has been practicing Applied Behaviour Analysis (ABA) in community-based settings for the past 15 years with a variety of populations such as autism spectrum disorders/ developmental disabilities, and dual diagnosis.
 He has held a variety of clinical roles and has worked with provincial ministries as a policy analyst.
 Evangelo was involved in developing policies, guidelines and reports related to the practice of ABA in Ontario.
 He primarily teaches courses on topics such as introduction to applied behaviour analysis, behaviour assessment/intervention, ethics and behaviour analysis, and policy and legislation.

 Kelly Alves is a full-time faculty member in the Behavioural Science diploma program.
 Her teaching expertise lies in the areas of research design, and behavioural interventions for skill acquisition and behaviour reduction.